karajones/capture/quality_control_statistics.md

 The ultimate goal here is to curate a list of loci and positions that will produce high quality sets of data for onward analyses.
 Quality control includes:
 1. Making sure SNPs come from a contiguous region of high coverage/depth (not just one small high coverage area or areas with a mix of high/low depth)
-2. Removing loci with indels (which are difficult to call accurately) or high numbers of SNPs (see note below)
+2. Removing loci with indels (which are difficult to call accurately) or high numbers of SNPs (see next section)
 3. Removing potential duplicate loci/repeating regions

 In this section, I'll go over looking at data quality and in the next section about variant calling I'll cover how to implement quality controls.